oilandsugar/staticpinpatchmtl/content/info/participants.en.md

 **The items for the gift bags should ideally be mailed to us before the event.** If it’s a problem for you, just contact us!
 We need up to 25 items (or more), but a few will be okay.
 Ex: stickers, postcards, small prints, pins, patches, coupons, etc. Note that **the maximum size is 7” x 4.75”**.

 We are also organizing **a contest** for which we would need a pin and/or a patch from you.
-It’s voluntary but all contributions are appreciated!
+It’s voluntary but all contributions are really appreciated!
 Please send them at the same time as the gift items, but identify them clearly.

-**Addresse :**
+**Address :**
 Geneviève L Reid
 107, 3e avenue, Verdun
 Qc, Canada